niabourgeois/Room-Adventure/README.md

 <h2>Description</h2>
 Developed an engaging word-based game in Python, showcasing my proficiency in the language while delivering an immersive gaming experience.
-This project reflects my commitment to encoporate creativity in Python programming.
+This project reflects my commitment to incorporate creativity in Python programming.

 <br />